-Learning to Effectively Prevent Addiction
+Learning To Effectively Prevent Addiction

-As per the NIDA, addiction recovery requires long-term thinking – most people undergoing recovery experience at least one relapse and it’s important to accept that and simply continue to treat an addiction through active care and therapy.
+As per the NIDA, addiction recovery requires long-term thinking – most people undergoing recovery experience at least one relapse, and it’s important to accept that and continue to treat addiction through active care and therapy.
 While intervention can be effective, and recovery is most definitely possible in most cases, prevention is always the preferred alternative to the strenuous and often painful song and dance of a lifelong addiction.

 The Risk Factors Behind Addiction

 There’s no denying that addiction – whether to illicit or licit substances or certain destructive behavior like gambling and sex – is common.
-And it’s a problem that often carries terrifying consequences – including collateral addiction, such as in the case of recent rising infant drug dependencies born from addiction during pregnancy, as per the NY Times.
+And it’s a problem that often carries terrifying consequences – including collateral addiction, such as in the case of recent rising infant drug dependencies born from addiction during pregnancy, as per the N.Y.
+Times.